According to Gary – our man on tour with England Cricket

 If you haven’t already met Gary, the International Cricket Tours Tour Rep, then you’ve missed out on a gem of the cricket touring world.
-His mild-mannered charm and keenness for what he famously calls a ‘jolly up’ make him a real asset to our team and the reason we’ve chosen him to be our man in Australia and New Zealand for the 2017-18 Series.
-With our new Captain Joe Root giving it his all, our Gary will be there making sure you catch all that unforgettable cricket action as well as taking in the must-have experiences of these 2 incredible incredible countries.
+His mild-mannered charm and keenness for what he famously calls a ‘jolly up’ make him a real asset to our team and the reason we’ve chose him to be our man on tour with England Cricket.

-Want the no-holds-barred, inside track on all the ups and downs of international cricket?
+Want the no-holds-barred, inside track on all the ups and downs of international and England Cricket?
 Viewer, read on…

 Be the first to know